Buying real estate in Vietnam?

 Sources: Vietnam.vn, Bao Da Nang, Global Property Guide

-7) New government policies will boost affordable housing development in cities
+7) New government policies will boost affordable housing development in urban areas

 The Vietnamese government is making big moves to boost affordable housing in urban areas.